New York Creepy December 23, 2022

 16 Reasons That New York Is The Most Terrifying, Spookiest State

-If you’ve been a resident of the Empire State for awhile, you come to quickly realize that our corner of the country is considerably haunted.
+If you’ve been a resident of the Empire State for a while, you come to quickly realize that our corner of the country is considerably haunted.
 All over New York you’ll find abandoned and creepy locations that will put your bravery to the test.
-But if you’ve ever wondered how exactly our state managed to earn such a haunting reputation, let us explain why it is New York is so spooky.
+It’s the perfect place for enthusiasts of all things spooky and scary because not only can you read about the haunted locations, but you can visit many of them!
+If you’ve ever wondered how exactly our state managed to earn such a haunting reputation, let us explain why it is New York is so spooky with this list of

 1. We have the most haunted hotel on the East Coast.